cypherkrish/gemstoneproject/README.md

-# This is an Sampple End to End ML project
+# This is an Sample End to End ML project

 ### Create new virtual environment and actiate it